History of radio: Vacuum tubes

 During the mid-1920s, amplifying vacuum tubes revolutionized radio receivers and transmitters.
 John Ambrose Fleming developed a vacuum tube diode.
 Lee de Forest placed a screen, added a "grid" electrode, creating the triode.

 Early radios ran the entire power of the transmitter through a carbon microphone.
-In the 1920s, the Westinghouse company bought Lee de Forest's and Edwin Armstrong's patent.
+In the 1920s, the Westinghouse company bought Lee de Forest's and Edwin Armstrong's patents.
 During the mid-1920s, Amplifying vacuum tubes revolutionized radio receivers and transmitters.
 Westinghouse engineers developed a more modern vacuum tube.

 The first radios still required batteries, but in 1926 the "battery eliminator" was introduced to the market.
 This tube technology allowed radios to be powered through the grid instead.
 They still required batteries to heat up the vacuum-tube filaments, but after the invention of indirectly heated vacuum tubes, the first completely battery free radios became available in 1927.

 In 1929 a new screen grid tube called UY-224 was introduced, an amplifier designed to operate directly on alternating current.

 A problem with the early radios was fading stations and fluctuating volume.
 The invention of the superheterodyne receiver solved this problem, and the first radios with a heterodyne radio receiver went for sale in 1924.
 But it was costly, and the technology was shelved while waiting for the technology to mature, and in 1929 the Radiola 66 and Radiola 67 went for sale.

+Patents and licensing

+The development of early radio technology was closely linked to patents, licensing agreements, and corporate patent pools that influenced which companies could manufacture receivers and transmitters.
+Key inventions such as the triode, regenerative receiver, and superheterodyne receiver became the subject of extensive litigation and cross-licensing agreements among companies including RCA, General Electric, Westinghouse, and AT&T.